logological/logological.org/content/pages/um-foss.md

 ### Junk mail filtering

-Incoming mail that Microsoft deems to be suspicious will be automatically placed in an IMAP folder named "Junk mail".
-You may not want this if you prefer to use your own spam filtering software, or if you prefer not to have your mail filtered at all.
+Incoming mail that Microsoft deems to be suspicious is automatically filtered in two ways.
+Some mail gets diverted to an IMAP folder named "Junk mail", and some mail gets "quarantined" into an area that you can access only by pointing a web browser to `https://security.microsoft.com/quarantine`.

+You may not want either type of filtering if you prefer to use your own spam filtering software, or if you prefer not to have your mail filtered at all.
 Unfortunately, there is no way to fully disable the server-side filtering.
-You can consider the following workarounds:
+You can consider the following workarounds for the filter that diverts mail to the "Junk mail" folder:

 1. You can manage a list of "approved senders" through the Microsoft 365 web interface.
-Mail from senders on this list will bypass the server-side junk mail checks.
+Mail from senders on this list will bypass the server-side junk mail checks that divert mail to the "Junk mail" folder.
 The disadvantage of this method is that you have to manually manage the list (and of course that you have to do it through the proprietary web interface).

 2. Your mail client may allow you to create a client-side filtering rule that automatically moves all incoming mail from the Junk mail folder to your inbox.
 Unfortunately, Thunderbird does not yet support filtering rules for mail arriving anywhere other than the inbox.

 3. [Imap-CLI](https://github.com/Gentux/imap-cli) is a general-purpose command-line IMAP tool that you can configure to move all messages from one IMAP folder to another (say, from your "Junk mail" folder to your inbox).
 You can then run it periodically (via a cron job, for example).
 It supports OAuth2 authentication.

+There is probably no workaround for the filter that "quaratines" e-mails into a special web interface.

 ### Content rewriting